quicwg/base-drafts/draft-ietf-quic-transport.md

 network MUST either drop the incoming packets on that path without generating a stateless reset or proceed with path validation and allow the peer to migrate.
 This helps to prevent third parties in the network causing connections to close due to spoofed addresses or other manipulation of observed traffic.
-An endpoint MUST NOT actively initiate migration if its peer supplies a zero-length connection ID as packets without a Destination Connection ID cannot be attributed to a connection based on address tuple.

 Not all changes of peer address are intentional, or active, migrations.
 The peer could experience NAT rebinding: a change of address due to a middlebox, usually